 Students will be required to maintain an average of 75.00% to be eligible to sit for the course Final Examination.
 The student's grade is based on overall points between Homework Assignments, Quizzes and Exams.
 If students do not complete the homework assignments by the due date and time written on the course schedule, then students will receive a zero for the incomplete HW that is past the deadline.
 Quizzes are timed and automatically submit once time has expired.
 Any questions that were left blank will be marked as incorrect.
 If students are absent, during a class that has an exam/test scheduled, the students will be required to take the exam at the very next class or receive a zero.
 If not completed by the next attended class, they will receive a "0" for that assignment.
-Those students who do not have a 75.00% or higher is passing, whereas a cumulative score of 74.99 or below is failure of the program.
+Those students who do not have a 75.00% at the end of the course will be precluded from taking the final examination.
+A cumulative score of 75.00% or higher is passing, whereas a cumulative score of 74.99 or below is failure of the program.